davidgsd/AllScan/README.md

 3. Other features that are highly requested or that seem like a good fit

 # Release Notes
-**v0.55 2023-01-22**<br>
+**v0.56 2023-01-22**<br>
-Major improvement to Keyed node status detection.
+Optimizations to Keyed node status detection.
 ASL stats API data for many nodes shows a 0 stats.keyed value even when the node is in fact keyed.
-Testing revealed that stats.totalkeyups count is valid however and thus keyed status can be detected from changes in stats.totalkeyups and stats.totaltxtime between stats requests.
-The '#' column for the node is now highlighted in red/dark red if stats.keyed=1, or if stats.keyups count increased and stats.totaltxtime increased by > 10 secs since the previous stats request for that node, and will remain highlighted for 2 minutes after.
+Testing revealed that stats.totalkeyups count and stats.totaltxtime are usually valid however and thus keyed status can be detected from changes in these values between stats requests.
+Implement moving average calculation of Tx keyed activity level based on stats.keyed or total time keyed divided by elapsed time between the 2 most recent stats requests.
+The Favorites Table '#' column for each node is now highlighted in a variable shade of red corresponding to the average Tx activity level over the past few minutes.

 **v0.53 2023-01-21**<br>
 Performance optimizations.
 Fix issue that would cause an unnecessary database write on every page load/stats request for logged-in users.
 Fix JS console warning re. no SameSite cookie parameter.
 Specify AllScan's dir ($urlbase/) for cookie paths.
+NOTE: If you have any issues logging in, clear your browser cookies/cache, or delete just the allscan cookies which can be done from your browser F12->Storage tools.

 **v0.52 2023-01-19**<br>
 Minor bug fix: If after a new install or update an error was detected in dbInit(), an error would occur resulting in a blank page rather than normal page load and a useful error message being displayed.